 Everyone wants lakes, rivers and streams that are safe to swim in, gather food from, and that support healthy ecosystems.

-Land use such as agriculture, forestry and urban expansion increases the level of contaminants, including nutrients heavy metals and sediment, entering our waterways.
+Land use such as agriculture, forestry and urban expansion increases the level of contaminants, including nutrients, heavy metals and sediment, entering our waterways.
 This can have detrimental effects on water quality.

 Diverting, controlling and extracting water all change the natural flow in, and between, waterways.
 This can impact freshwater species and ecosystems.

-Water quality in rivers across Otago show a clear spatial pattern related to land cover and land use.
+Water quality in rivers across Otago shows a clear spatial pattern related to land cover and land use.
 Water quality is best at river and stream reaches located in high or mountainous areas with predominantly native vegetation cover.
-These sites tend to be associated with the upper catchments of larger rivers (for example, Clutha River/Matau‐Au, Taieri River and Lindis River) and the outlets from large lakes (for example, Hawea, Wakatipu and Wanaka).
+These sites tend to be associated with the upper catchments of larger rivers (for example, Clutha River/Matau‐Au, Taieri River and Lindis River) and the outlets from large lakes (for example, Hāwea, Whakatipu and Wānaka).
 Water quality is generally poorer at sites located on smaller, low-elevation streams that drain pastoral or urban catchments.

 Our current water plan includes rules that are designed to give farmers, foresters and other rural landholders the freedom to manage their land to ensure good water quality in Otago waterways.
 This water plan is now under review.